 As an example of the fading, he said the Sandstone color of ChoiceDek turns to a chalky, milky white over time.

 Eeek!
-I stepped on the brakes right there and asked him how I could see examples of the ChoiceDek product over time… rather than brand new.
+I stepped on the brakes right there and asked him how I could see examples of the ChoiceDek product over time — rather than just looking at brand new samples.

 He said he could send me brand new samples of every color available, along with a brochure that showed how those colors fade over time — a before & after for each color.
-But he didn’t have any weathered samples.
+But he didn’t have any weathered samples, so I could see the fading in person.
 (At least the brochure’s before & after photos should help a bit.)

 When I told him that Lowe’s wouldn’t give me any samples of the ChoiceDek product (new), he wasn’t surprised at all.
 Instead, he recommended that I contact a local distributor for MoistureShield.
 He said they would more than likely be happy to give us some “new” samples, as well as some “weathered” samples.

 Since they sell the product for a living, they tend to have actual samples and are more willing to provide them to potential customers.
-That way, we would be able to touch & feel (and compare side-by-side) various decking materials.
+That way, hubby and I would be able to touch & feel (and compare side-by-side) various decking materials.

 What About Those ChoiceDek Channels On The Bottom?